nsnam/ns-3-dev-git/doc/contributing/source/coding-style.rst

   {

   /**
-   * \brief short one-line description of the purpose of your class *
+   * @brief short one-line description of the purpose of your class *
    * A longer description of the purpose of your class after a blank
    * empty line.